Export Requirements for Chile

 - Obtain FSIS Form 9060-5.

-- If the food preparation contains beef or pork ingredients, the bilingual FSIS Letterhead Certificate (PDF Only) to Export Processed Red Meat and Cooked Red Meat Products to Chile must accompany FSIS Form 9060-5.
-A guideline (PDF Only) has been developed to assist with the preparation of this letterhead certificate.
+- If the food preparation contains beef or pork ingredients, the bilingual FSIS Letterhead Certificate to Export Processed Red Meat and Cooked Red Meat Products to Chile must accompany FSIS Form 9060-5.
+A guideline has been developed to assist with the preparation of this letterhead certificate.

 - Note: In addition to the above, If the food preparation contains any dairy product, a certification from AMS is required and the product must come from a plant listed on the FDA’s List of U.S. Dairy Manufacturers/Processors with Interest in Exporting to Chile.